qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - [`backdrop-filter: blur` does not consider ambient things](https://www.joshwcomeau.com/css/backdrop-filter/#the-issue).
 - If the parent's `display` is `flex` or `grid`, then the child's `float` has no effect
 - If the parent's width/height is not pre-determined, then percent width/height (e.g. `width: 50%`, `height: 100%`) doesn't work. [^percent_width_height]
-- About transition:
-  - CSS transition doesn't work between `height: 0` and `height: atuo`.
+- CSS transition doesn't work between `height: 0` and `height: auto`.
 Solutions:
   - Use JS to set CSS height to `scrollHeight`.
   - Put it in grid and transition from `grid-template-rows: 0fr` to `1fr`.
   - Use `calc-size()`, [see also](https://developer.chrome.com/docs/css-ui/animate-to-height-auto) [^calc_size].
-  - When adding a new element, initial transition animation won't work by default.
-But if you read its layout-related value (e.g. `offsetHeight`) between changing animated attribute, it will trigger a reflow and make initial transition work.
 - In JS, reading size-related value (e.g. `offsetHeight`) cause browser to re-compute layout which may hurt performance.
+It can also affect transition animation [^reflow_animation].
 - `display: inline` ignores `width` `height` and `margin-top` `margin-bottom`
 - Whitespace collapse.
 [See also](https://blog.dwac.dev/posts/html-whitespace/)
   - By default, newlines in html are treated as spaces.
 Multiple spaces together collapse into one.
-  - `<pre>` can avoid collapsing whitespace but has weird behavior in the beginning and end of content.
+  - `<pre>` collapses some spaces in the beginning and end of content, but not within content.
   - Often the spaces in the beginning and end of content are ignored, but this doesn't happen in `<a>`.
   - Any space or line break between two `display: inline-block` elements will be rendered as spacing.
 This doesn't happen in flexbox or grid.
 - `text-align` aligns text and inline things, but doesn't align block elements (e.g. normal divs).